tgteacher/numerical-methods-a1/README.md

 documentation strings.
 3. Commit your solution to your local copy of the assignment repository.
 4. Push your solution to your GitHub copy of the assignment repository.

+**Important**: please make sure that the email address you use in Moodle is added to your GitHub account (you can add multiple addresses to your GitHub account).

 You can repeat steps 3 and 4 as many times as you wish.
 Your assignment will be graded based on a snapshot of your repository taken on the